paviro/MMM-FRITZ-Box-Callmonitor/README.md

 3. Activate the callmonitor of your FRITZ!Box by calling `#96*5*` on a connected phone.

 ## Usage
 The entry in the `module array` in your `config.js` can look like the following.
+If you only want alerts but no call history simply remove the `position` from the config.
 (NOTE: You only have to add the variables to config if want to change its standard value.)

 ```
 {